Gaetz Paid Accused Sex Trafficker, Who Then Venmo’d Teen

 O’Keefe was particularly puzzled by weekend expenses, hotels, unspecified high-dollar “consulting” fees, and cash advances that Greenberg made to himself and others.
 The Daily Beast has compared Greenberg’s credit card statements and Venmo transactions to Gaetz’s expenses and travel records—compiled through campaign finance reports, Instagram posts, and Venmo—and found that, in some key places, the two timelines and circles of contact overlap.

-Gaetz and Greenberg share two direct Venmo connections with women who received payments from Greenberg.
+Gaetz and Greenberg share Venmo connections with at least two women who received payments from Greenberg, and both have professional relationships with each other.

-In 2018, Greenberg paid one of those women several thousand dollars using his taxpayer-backed Seminole County-issued Wells Fargo Visa card, according to county financial records obtained by The Daily Beast.
+In 2018, Greenberg also paid another woman, a mutual friend of Gaetz's, several thousand dollars using his taxpayer-backed Seminole County-issued Wells Fargo Visa card, according to county financial records obtained by The Daily Beast.
 Auditors flagged the transactions, saying that, despite having a contract and invoice from the company, they “do not know what it was for.”

 Last week, The New York Times reported that the Justice Department was investigating Gaetz for allegedly paying for a 17-year-old girl to travel with him across state lines and inducing her to have sex—an act that would violate federal child sex trafficking laws.
 The investigation reportedly dates back to last summer, when it sprung from the ongoing Greenberg probe.
 According to the Times, the two men reportedly had sex with and trafficked the same 17-year-old girl.